nanocosmos/docs/docs/webrtc/nanostream_webrtc_multiple_webcasts.md

 Use cases can be:
 - broadcast multiple camera (and/or microphone) streams at once
 - broadcast a camera and a screen share stream
+- broadcast multiple audio streams

 ## Setup Multiple Webcasts

 In order to set up multiple Webcasts you will have to create multiple instances of the Webcaster API in your code.
+Depending on what sources you want to use for streaming, you will set up those instances differently.

 ### Example: Camera & Screen Share

 What we will do in this example:
+- create two instances of the API
 - register needed event handlers
 - start 2 previews, one for camera, one for screen share
-- start a webcast, once a preview has succeeded
+- start each Webcast, once the regarding preview has succeeded

 #### 1) Create API instances